pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 #### How to Order Entries in the Environment Functions List

-+ All functions in a group of mutually recursive functions use the same order.
++ All functions in a group of mutually recursive functions ([strongly connected component](https://en.wikipedia.org/wiki/Strongly_connected_component)) use the same order.
 This makes it easier to model invocations in the recursive set, since we can forward the entire list rather than individual items.
 + Recursive functions are placed at the beginning of the list.

 ### Function Values And Generic Function Application